dzackgarza/Notes/Obsidian/Current Projects/Summer 2021 Symplectic Reading Seminar/Notes 1.md

 ## Applications
 Of SW:

-- Kronheimer/Mrowka: proved the Thom conjecture:the minimal genus
+- Kronheimer/Mrowka: proved the Thom conjecture:for $\CP^2$, a holomorphic curve is genus-minimizing among curves that represent homology classes
+- - Morgan, Szabo, and Taubes to prove that a smooth symplectic curve of nonnegative self-intersection in a symplectic four-manifold is genus minimizing
+- Computable for Kalher manifolds, allowing enumeration of algebraic curves.